Debi-sys/Debi-sys/README.md

-- 🔭 I’m currently working on Goonstation bugs
+- 🔭 I’m currently working on a research paper
 - 💬 Ask me about ornithology or astronomy
 - 📫 How to reach me: On discord, golferjoe#2657